Last updated on June 13, 2026

 Knight of the Reliquary | Illustration by Michael Komarck

-What are the best knights?
-And how can you build around them?
-Letโs take a look at the best knights in Magic!
+Who needs well-trained creatures for combat?
+And how can you build around knights?
+Let’s take a look at the best knights in Magic!

 What Are Knights in MTG?